Does your company have a brand promise? And if so, are you keeping this promise to consumers?

 How To Create a Brand Promise

-Many great business ideas “appear” originated during a long walk or warm shower.
-But the truth is, there is a significant amount of category understanding or industry expertise before every aha moment occurs.
+Many great business ideas “appear” during a long walk or warm shower.
+However, the truth is that a significant amount of category understanding or industry expertise is required before every aha moment occurs.

 Market Research

 While it may seem inauthentic to research before letting your creativity drive the development of a company promise, market research is the first step to creating a lasting brand promise.
-Otherwise, your promise may end up being a swing and miss-with consumers.
-Market research will help you keep your “eye on the ball” in where to position yourself in the product category.
+Otherwise, your promise may end up being a swing and a miss with consumers.
+Market research will help you keep your “eye on the ball” in determining where to position yourself in the product category.

 Brand Differentiation